gsfaigan/PulseFire/README.md

 ### 🛠️ How to Install

-Download the latest JAR file from this repository.
+Download the latest JAR file from the releases section.
 Make sure Java 17 or later is installed on your system.
 Double-click the JAR file to run the game.
 If double-clicking doesn’t work, run via terminal or command prompt after navigating to the directory where the file was downloaded: